Innovative Design and Technology in Education (M.Ed.)

 Formerly Learning and Design (M.Ed.)

-Innovative Design and Technology in Education (IDeaTE) is a Master’s of Education degree program for students interested in learning how to create and study environments leveraging learning theories, human centered design, learning analytics, and learning technologies.
+Innovative Design and Technology in Education (IDeaTE) is a master of education degree program for students interested in learning how to create and study environments leveraging learning theories, human centered design, learning analytics, and learning technologies.
 The goals of the program are to gain knowledge and skills in:

 1. How people learn,